alberttheprince/rpemotes-reborn/README.md

 You may sell ***custom made*** animations, however the menu must remain free.
 You are not allowed to include it as an 'addon bonus'.

+This file does NOT need to be overwritten each update.
 ----------------------

 **Q: I bought a pack of custom animations, how can I add them to your fork of DpEmotes?**